Want to extend your precious time on earth? Here are nine options for living on after you die.

 2. Donate your body to a university

 Help a future doctor learn about the human body by becoming a cadaver dissected by first-year medical students.
 A state-by-state list of medical schools can get you started.
 Medical schools have an ongoing need of bodies for teaching and research.
+Some programs accept just specific organs, rather than a full body, such as the Harvard Brain Tissue Resource Center, which accepts brains with and without neurological or psychiatric disorders.
 No medical school buys bodies, but there is usually little or no expense for the family when death occurs.
 Therefore, if you live in an area where low-cost funeral options do not exist, body donation may be an economical as well as thoughtful and generous choice.

 3. Help doctors practice their skills